 … Just to name a few.

 Major League Baseball also drastically limited exhibition games at the urging of The United States Office of Defense Transportation.
 Teams could only play games with other teams if they were on a direct route to their home city.
 Side trips were not allowed.
 Some teams played very few exhibition games against other teams that spring.
+But there is always Indiana.

 Spring Training Notes, Los Angeles Times, March 15, 1945